How Government, Private Sector Leaders Weakened Perceptions of Australian Leadership in 2023

 LinkedIn

-Subscribe to the ALI to receive the monthly leadership newsletter and access our downloadable reports.
+Subscribe to the leadership newsletter

 The end of the year usually marks a time for rebirth and renewal, and the Australian public were certainly hopeful of that this time last year.
 With a new federal government in power and the economy rebounding post-COVID, the start of 2023 appeared promising.
 But those hoping for an improvement in Australian leadership were, unfortunately, let down this year.
 Our data shows that leadership perceptions in Australia declined in 2023, with a failed Voice To Parliament referendum, five interest rate rises and numerous big business integrity scandals all likely playing a part.